asyncapi/learning-paths/100-level-AsyncAPI-Intro/step3.md

 When Chan has to go back to his planet, he wants to keep talking to Eve.
-Eve is a bit sad that Chan is leaving, but she's also excited to try sending messages across space.
-They decide that Chan will learn to write AsyncAPI documents so they can stay in touch.
+Eve is sad that Chan is leaving, but she's also excited to try sending messages across space.
+They decide to write AsyncAPI documents to stay in touch.

-### Writing an AsyncAPI Document
+## Create an AsyncAPI Document

-#### Starting Simple

 Chan begins by setting up his space message plan.
-He writes:

 ```
 asyncapi: 3.0.0